funkybob/django-nap/docs/quickstart.rst

 Quick Start
 ===========

-Nap has two methods of use, you can use the: Serialisers/Publisher or the DataMapper/Views combinations.
+Nap REST views work by combining DataMappers with composible Class-Based Views.

+Let's see how you might got about providng an API for the Poll example from the Django tutorial.

 DataMapper/Views Quick Start
 ----------------------------

 1. Create a DataMapper for your Model in mappers.py

+This is very much like defining a ModelForm.

 .. code-block:: python

     from nap import datamapper

-    from myapp.models import MyModel
+    from . import models

-    class MyModelMapper(datamapper.ModelDataMapper):
+    class QuestionMapper(datamapper.ModelDataMapper):
         class Meta:
-            model = MyModel
+            model = models.Question
-            exclude = ['user',]

 2. Create some views in rest_views.py